-Negotiators report progress on long-delayed COVID aid bill
+Negotiators near agreement on long-delayed COVID-19 aid bill

-WASHINGTON (AP) — Top Capitol Hill Republicans labored Tuesday to keep the price tag for a long-delayed COVID-19 aid package in check, seeking to prevail in a battle over help for state and local governments, while capping the cost of bonus jobless benefits and direct payments sought by Democrats.
+Added a Senate leadership aide: “Today is likely the day they reach an agreement.”
+The aide requested anonymity to characterize the rapidly moving talks.
+Other aides following the talks offered more cautious assessments.
+The emerging package is serving as a magnet for add-ons and the two sides continue to swap offers.

+It is also apparent that another temporary spending bill will be needed to prevent a government shutdown at midnight on Friday.
+That is likely to pass by voice votes before Friday but House lawmakers will have to be summoned to Washington to vote on the emerging package, which would combine about $900 billion in COVID-19 relief with a $1.4 trillion governmentwide funding bill and a host of other remaining congressional business.

-Negotiations on COVID-19 relief intensified Tuesday after months of futility.
-The top four leaders of Congress met twice in hopes of finally cementing an agreement that would revive subsidies for businesses hit hard by the pandemic, help distribute new coronavirus vaccines, fund schools and renew soon-to-expire jobless benefits.
+Negotiations on COVID-19 relief intensified on Tuesday after months of futility.
+The top Democratic and Republican leaders of Congress met twice in hopes of finally cementing a leadership agreement that would revive subsidies for businesses hit hard by the pandemic, help distribute new coronavirus vaccines, fund schools and renew soon-to-expire jobless benefits.

+Republicans labored to keep the price tag for the long-delayed rescue package in check, seeking to prevail in a battle over help for state and local governments, while capping the cost of bonus jobless benefits and direct payments sought by Democrats.

-After two meetings in House Speaker Nancy Pelosi’s Capitol suite, where Democrats pressed for more generous steps to help individuals struggling in the COVID-19 economy, House Minority Leader Kevin McCarthy, R-Calif., gave an upbeat assessment.
+After two meetings in Pelosi’s Capitol suite, where Democrats pressed for more generous steps such as direct payments of to help individuals struggling in the COVID-19 economy, House Minority Leader Kevin McCarthy, R-Calif., gave an upbeat assessment.

 “I think we’ve built a lot of trust,” McCarthy said.
 “I think we’re moving in the right direction.
 I think there’s a possibility of getting it done.”